Nyholm/workshop-state-machines/README.md

 ### Exercise 1

-Configure a new state machine using `App\Workflow\TrafficLightFactory`.
+Configure a new state machine using a new `App\Workflow\TrafficLightFactory`.
 This class should be used as a [service factory](https://symfony.com/doc/current/service_container/factories.html) You should create a new service named `app.state_machine.traffic_light` using this factory.